 Many companies consider social media as the ‘fun’ side of the brand.
 However, this could be harming your brand message.
 Every platform, regardless of how informal you think it is, needs to be consistent to make your brand as memorable as possible.
 This includes ensuring the same color palette, style of images, and the way you speak.

 A style guide can be an essential tool in making sure you succeed with branding in the age of social media.
 This style guide can include the style, colors, and graphics you use to create images as well as defining the tone, voice, and personality of your brand when using social media.
-This style guide not only helps people across the business to understand the correct social media branding, but it also makes it much easier to outsource if your business needs to focus on the core functions while employing another firm to look after your marketing needs.
+This style guide not only helps people across the business to understand the correct social media branding but also makes it much easier to outsource if your business needs to focus on the core functions while employing another firm to look after your marketing needs.

 It can be so tempting to retweet a funny post or share a meme on your company’s social media site.
 However, sharing irrelevant content can confuse your audience and steers you ‘off-brand’.
 It is always best to ask yourself when posting content on social media; ‘will this help me achieve a business goal?’
 If it doesn’t, it may be best saved for use on your personal account.

 Similarly to this, make sure you don’t just post for the sake of it.
 Your social media pages are designed to boost awareness, build authority, and become a known player in the market.
-Social media is not your sole sales pitch, and consumers will soon tire of the sales patter.
+Social media is not your sole sales pitch, and consumers will soon tire of the sales pattern.
 They’ll also tire if they can see you just posting words and pictures for no other reason than you think you have to.

 Stay strong with your social media feed by staying on brand and with well-thought-out content and relevant messages in mind.
 In this instance, creating a content schedule can be hugely beneficial to ensure your feed has a healthy mix of content, and you won’t be tempted to post off-brand when you have run out of ideas.